CamArturo/Museo/README.md

 # Museo-Talk
-Engage with other visitors seamlessly while browsing your favorite art pieces
+Engage with other visitors via chat and comments while browsing your favorite art pieces